If Sweet Home 3D targets a general audience, developing plug-ins requires special skills, and you should know

 Home 3D\plugins,

-- under Mac OS X, it's the subfolder Library/Application Support/eTeks/Sweet Home 3D/plugins of your
+- under macOS, it's the subfolder Library/Application Support/eTeks/Sweet Home 3D/plugins of your

 user folder,